 The park’s horse camp is located on the west side of Hwy.
 97. It has 4 corrals, potable water, a hitching rail, and a picnic table.
 There’s no toilet in the horse camp, but you’ll find one a short distance away in the family day-use area.

-The Collier-Kimball Trail follows these dirt roads past ponderosa pine forest and pretty meadows to Jackson F. Kimball State Park.
+The Collier-Kimball Trail follows dirt roads past ponderosa pine forest and pretty meadows to Jackson F. Kimball State Park.

 The Wood River originates at Kimball State Park, where a huge spring flows out of the hillside and creates a full-sized river within just a few hundred yards.
 It’s impressive.

-So next summer, be sure to plan a trip to Collier State Park.
+This summer, be sure to plan a trip to Collier State Park.
 You’ll enjoy the fine riding in this beautiful area!